 The federal tax receipts have also been predicted to gain an increase from 17.0% to 21.2% since cantons that are attractive as a business location accrue great profit for the Confederation.
 Hence, cantons plan to reduce profit taxes for all companies while also compensating companies that suffer any unpleasant consequences from their reforms.
 The short term effect of these reforms is an estimated decrease in the annual receipts of around CHF 2 billion, but then the Federal Tax Administration shows receipts within a reform are higher than they would be without the reform.

-However, there exists a legal uncertainty for international companies if tax advantages are not abolished and this would create countermeasures against Switzerland when dealing with them.
-As it is now, AHV is having financial problems and receipts are not able to account for the current expenditure.
-This may continue if the life expectancy, among other factors, continues to be on the rise.
-Although, on the whole, the reform has a good prospect of benefitting Switzerland as a whole.
+However, there exists a legal uncertainty for international companies if tax advantages are not abolished, and this would create countermeasures against Switzerland when dealing with them.
+As it is now, AHV has financial problems, and receipts are not able to account for the current expenditure.
+This may continue if life expectancy, among other factors, continues to be on the rise.
+Although, on the whole, the reform has a reasonable prospect of benefitting Switzerland as a whole.

 Legal disclaimer.
-This article does not constitute legal advice and does not establish an attorney-client relationship.
+This article does not constitute legal advice and does not establish a client-attorney relationship.
 The article should be used for informational purposes only.